arhszaf/Projects/Machine Learning/LogisticRegression/readme.md

 # Logistic Regression Implementation and Comparison
-implementation of a Logistic Regression classifier from scratch and compares it with the Logistic Regression implementation from Scikit-learn.
+This project demonstrates implementation of a Logistic Regression classifier from scratch and compares it with the Logistic Regression implementation from Scikit-learn.
 We use the IMDb movie review dataset to evaluate the performance of both models on text classification tasks.
 The goal is to predict whether a given movie review is positive or negative.